Ezequiel Tovar Player Props: Rockies vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Red Sox pitching staff ranks 18th in the league.
+- The Red Sox pitching staff is 14th in the league with a collective 8.7 strikeouts per nine innings.

-- The Red Sox have a 4.59 team ERA that ranks 23rd among all league pitching staffs.
+- The Red Sox have the 21st-ranked team ERA across all MLB pitching staffs (4.53).

-- Red Sox pitchers combine to give up 84 total home runs at a clip of 1.3 per game (to rank 22nd in baseball).
+- Red Sox pitchers combine to rank 22nd in baseball in home runs surrendered (84 total, 1.3 per game).

-- The Red Sox will send Paxton (2-1) to the mound to make his sixth start of the season.
-He is 2-1 with a 3.81 ERA and 36 strikeouts in 26 2/3 innings pitched.
+- Crawford (1-3 with a 3.44 ERA and 36 strikeouts in 36 2/3 innings pitched) makes the start for the Red Sox, his fifth of the season.

-- His most recent appearance came on Tuesday against the Cleveland Guardians, when the left-hander went seven innings, surrendering two earned runs while giving up six hits.
+- In his most recent time out on Wednesday, the right-hander tossed three innings against the Cleveland Guardians, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.